databendlabs/databend/website/blog/2023-02-15-databend-weekly-81.md

 ### RFC: Query Result Cache

-For some expensive queries with data that doesn't change frequently, we can cache the results to speed up the query response.
-For the same query with the same underlying data, we can return the cached result directly which improves the query efficiency greatly.
+Caching the results of queries against data that doesn't update frequently can greatly reduce response time.
+Once cached, the result will be returned in a much shorter time if you run the query again.

 - [Docs | RFC: Query Result Cache](https://databend.rs/doc/contributing/rfcs/query-result-cache)
 - [Tracking Issue | RFC: query result cache](https://github.com/datafuselabs/databend/issues/10011)

-### How to Write Scalar/Aggregate Functions
+### How to Write a Scalar / Aggregate Function

-If you're working with Databend, you might be interested in extending its capabilities by implementing custom scalar or aggregate functions.
-Luckily, it's not too hard to do!
+Did you know that you can enhance the power of Databend by creating your own scalar or aggregate functions?
+Fortunately, it's not a difficult task!

-In these two articles, we explain how to create and register your own functions in Databend, using Rust code and a few simple steps.
-Our examples cover different types of functions, and provide code snippets and explanations to guide you through the process.
-So whether you're a Databend user looking to customize your workflows or a Rust developer interested in database, these articles are worth checking out.
+The following guides are intended for Rust developers and Databend users who want to create their own workflows.
+The guides provide step-by-step instructions on how to create and register your own functions using Rust, along with code snippets and examples of various types of functions to walk you through the process.

 - [Docs | How to Write a Scalar Function](https://databend.rs/doc/contributing/how-to-write-scalar-functions)
 - [Docs | How to Write an Aggregate Function](https://databend.rs/doc/contributing/how-to-write-aggregate-functions)

 ### Profile-Guided Optimization

-Profile-guided optimization (PGO) is a compiler optimization technique that collects execution data during program runtime, allowing for optimizations tailored to hot and cold code paths.
+Profile-guided optimization (PGO) is a compiler optimization technique that collects execution data during the program runtime and allows for tailoring optimizations tailored to both hot and cold code paths.

-In this article, we will walk you through the step-by-step process of PGO-optimizing Databend binary builds using Databend's SQL logic tests as an example.
+In this blog, we'll guide you through the process of optimizing Databend binary builds using PGO.
+We'll use Databend's SQL logic tests as an example to illustrate the step-by-step procedure.

-It is worth noting that PGO always requires generating perf data using workloads that are statistically representative, and there is no guarantee that performance will always be better.
-We recommend that users decide whether to use it based on their actual needs.
+Please note that PGO always requires generating perf data using workloads that are statistically representative.
+However, there's no guarantee that performance will always improve.
+Decide whether to use it based on your actual needs.

 **Learn More**